ryanhartkopf/check_ec2_events/README.md

 ```

 ## Credentials
-See the "[Getting Started - Using Credentials](https://github.com/aws/aws-sdk-go/wiki/Getting-Started-Credentials)" document from the AWS Go SDK documentation for more information about configuring credentials.
+See the "[Configuring SDK - Specifying Credentials](https://github.com/aws/aws-sdk-go/wiki/configuring-sdk#specifying-credentials)" document from the AWS Go SDK documentation for more information about configuring credentials.

 ## Example Output
 ```